LounesMD/ReinforcementLearning/README.md

 5. How important it is to be able to know the new state of the agent after doing an action ?
 (Check this [article](https://www.aaai.org/Papers/ICAPS/2004/ICAPS04-041.pdf))

 ### Answers
+1. I have done such an implementation for the mountain car problem, and the performance is the same.
+I asked this question before I realized that you can discretize your environment if you use a classic Q-Learning tabular method.